Tshoane/alx-zero_day/README.md

 My first readme
-this file was updated on github for ALX-zero_da
+this file was updated on github for ALX-zero_day